Frequently Asked Questions

 I would like to visit for demonstration purposes with no experimental work required.
 Can I still apply?

 Applications for experimental purposes are recommended and preferred.
-All applications much exhibit scientific merit.
+All applications must exhibit scientific merit.
 If the scientific merit of a non-experimental visit is successfully argued at application, for example utilizing the BRISK2 infrastructure to improve the veracity of modeling or similar, then a non-experimental proposal could be accepted by the USP.

 I am an independent researcher and do not work at a university or research organisation but am interested in a transnational access visit.
 Can I still apply?